simmou/MultiTask-Sentiment-Analysis/README.md

 # MultiTask-Sentiment-Analysis

-Implementation for our SIGIR 2017 paper : "Multitask Learning for Fine-Grained Twitter Sentiment Analysis".
+Draft implementation for our SIGIR 2017 paper : "Multitask Learning for Fine-Grained Twitter Sentiment Analysis".
 If you find this code useful in your research, please consider citing:

     @inproceedings{Balikas:2017:MLF:3077136.3080702,
         author = {Balikas, Georgios and Moura, Simon and Amini, Massih-Reza},